MandyDev1/Food-Pick-up-Ordering/planning/routes.md

 - Add: POST /orders/:id
   - Purpose: Create an order.
-  - Description: Users can create a new order.
+  - Description: Logged in users can create a new order.

 ### Owner's Order Routes